Skip to content

 As we mentioned in Defining your ICP, you need quality data to target the right people.

-And there are a range of high-quality B2B data providers that can help you do this.
+A range of high-quality B2B data providers can help you do this.

-Aside from Cognism, companies like ZoomInfo, Lusha and LeadIQ will provide you with targeted leads
+Aside from Cognism, companies like ZoomInfo, Lusha and Apollo.io will provide you with targeted leads.

-With up-to-date prospect data, your sales team can target individuals who are most likely to buy your product or service
+With up-to-date prospect data, your sales team can enhance their account-based selling and target individuals who are most likely to buy your product or service.

 Marketing strategy

-When making your GTM strategy plan, you need to allow for room to test, try and optimize.
+When creating your go-to market plan, you must allow room to test, try and optimise.
 This will be your mantra.

 Start with an offer.
-Then look to adapt that offer to the lead sources that you believe are most likely to convert your ICP.
+Then, adapt that offer to the lead sources you believe will most likely convert your ICP.

 You’ll need different offers for the top (TOFU), middle (MOFU), and bottom (BOFU) of the B2B marketing funnel.
 You’ll also need to present the offer differently on every channel.

-Try looking at retargeting audiences on channels such as LinkedIn, YouTube, and Facebook and building ABM campaigns on Google and Bing that target high-intent keywords.
+Look at retargeting audiences on channels such as LinkedIn, YouTube, and Facebook.
+Build ABM campaigns on Google and Bing that target high-intent keywords.

-From here, you can start your TOFU and MOFU strategies knowing that you have the lowest-hanging fruit ticked off.
+You can start your TOFU and MOFU strategies from here, knowing you have the lowest-hanging fruit ticked off.

 Content plan

-If data is the key to your outbound approach, content is the driving force behind your inbound lead generation efforts.
+If data is the key to your outbound approach, content marketing drives your inbound lead generation efforts.

-The first thing to remember when creating a content plan to promote your product or service is to do your keyword research first
+When creating a content plan to promote your product or service, the first thing to remember is to do your keyword research.

 Although free tools are available, paid platforms like Ahrefs and SEMrush are far more robust.

-SEO tools such as them allow you to review the keywords your competitors already rank for and identify niches you can dominate.
+SEO tools like them allow you to review the keywords your competitors already rank for and identify niches you can dominate.

-You can also track the rank of your target keywords in your dashboard and report your progress to the wider team.
+You can also track your target keywords’ rankings and report your progress to the broader team.

 Partnerships

-If you’re entering a new market and have limited brand recognition of your own, you need to do some piggybacking.
+If you’re entering a new market with limited brand recognition, you must do some piggybacking.

-And identifying companies with a similar ICP will help you do that.
-Particularly if they have a ton more brand recognition than you.
+Identifying companies with a similar ICP will help you do that, particularly if they have more brand recognition than you.

 Some of the best co-marketing initiatives include: